Skip to yearly menu bar Skip to main content

 Abstract:

 The explainability of deep neural networks (DNNs) is critical for trust and reliability in AI systems.
-Path-based attribution methods, such as Integrated Gradients (IG), aim to explain predictions by accumulating gradients along a path from a baseline to the target image.
+Path-based attribution methods, such as integrated gradients (IG), aim to explain predictions by accumulating gradients along a path from a baseline to the target image.
 However, noise accumulated during this process can significantly distort the explanation.
-Existing methods primarily focus on finding alternative paths to bypass noise while overlooking a crucial factor that intermediate steps often deviate from the training data distribution, further amplifying noise.
-This work presents a novel Denoising Diffusion Path (DDPath) to tackle this challenge by harnessing the power of diffusion models for denoising.
-By leveraging the inherent ability of diffusion models to progressively remove noise from an image, DDPath constructs a piece-wise linear path where each segment guarantees samples drawn from a Gaussian distribution centered at the target image; this also ensures the gradual disappearance of noise along the path towards cleaner and more interpretable attributions.
-We further demonstrate that DDPath adheres to essential axiomatic properties for attribution methods and can be seamlessly integrated with existing methods like IG.
-Extensive experimental results demonstrate that DDPath significantly reduces noise in the attributions---resulting in clearer explanations---and achieves better quantitative results compared to traditional path-based methods.
+While existing methods primarily concentrate on finding alternative paths to circumvent noise, they overlook a critical issue: intermediate-step images frequently diverge from the distribution of training data, further intensifying the impact of noise.
+This work presents a novel Denoising Diffusion Path (DDPath) to tackle this challenge by harnessing the power of diffusionmodels for denoising.
+By exploiting the inherent ability of diffusion models to progressively remove noise from an image, DDPath constructs a piece-wise linear path.
+Each segment of this path ensures that samples drawn from a Gaussian distribution are centered around the target image.
+This approach facilitates a gradual reduction of noise along the path.
+We further demonstrate that DDPath adheres to essential axiomatic properties for attribution methods and can be seamlessly integrated with existing methods such as IG.
+Extensive experimental results demonstrate that DDPath can significantly reduce noise in the attributions—resulting in clearer explanations—and achieves better quantitative results than traditional path-based methods.

 Live content is unavailable.
 Log in and register to view live content